Healthy Fats Guide

 If you're getting confused around bad fat and good fat details, you're certainly not alone.
 And it's understandable why.
 After all, too much vegetable oil or any trans fat in your diet is clearly a disaster waiting to happen.
 On the other hand, the essential fatty acids are vital for optimum physical, mental and emotional health.
 To clear up the confusion, here's your bad fat and good fat list of fat facts.

-are the real bad boys of the fat world.
+Trans fatty acids are the real bad boys of the fat world.
 Since trans fats have been shown to raise artery-clogging LDL (bad) cholesterol and cause breast cancer, they should be totally eliminated from your diet.
 Check food labels, or avoid packaged foods, margarine and deep fried foods.

 Trans fat is created when processed vegetable oils are hydrogenated or partially hydrogenated.
 Trans fats are bad for our health and work against weight loss.
 Food sources include lollies, cakes, pies, cookies, pastries, crackers, biscuits, cereals, deep fried foods, soups, margarine and some salad dressings.